B2. Operations

 Example

-In order to consolidate the concept of distributive property, present an acceptable combination for situation 4, which establishes an equality relationship between the points generated by one dart and the sum of the points obtained by two other darts, but which does not respect the distributive property of multiplication over addition.
+In order to consolidate understanding of the distributive property, present an acceptable combination for Situation 4, which establishes an equality relationship between the points generated by one dart and the sum of the points obtained by two other darts, but which does not respect the distributive property of multiplication over addition.

 In the game that the students will create later, respect for this property will be part of the rules of the game.